 She became the second American to win the world champions after Lindsey Van won the inaugural event in 2009 in Liberec, Czech Republic.
 Van finished 16th on Friday.

 Defending champion Daniela Iraschko of Austria was ruled out because of an injury.

 It’s a positive sign for Hendrickson ahead of 2014 Sochi Olympics, with women’s ski jumping featured for the first time.

 "The first jump is really important for me mentally," she said.
 "If I can have a good first jump, I know I can have a good second jump.
 If I have a hard first jump sometimes I mentally shut down, so that was really important for me."

 The 16-year-old Takanashi has won the last four World Cup events.
-She also captured the junior world championship title last month, where Hendrickson finished sixth.

 "Sarah is my strongest rival, my favorite jumper," Takanashi said.
 "The world championships are very different to World Cup events.
 All I can do is do my best."

 Hendrickson won back-to-back World Cup events on the same hill at Val di Fiemme last season, setting the hill record with a 354-3 effort.